Make sure that you have received official permission to study at LUE from us.

 First of all, you will need travel health insurance for your arrival and the first few days of your stay in Ludwigsburg.

 After that, like German students, you must take out insurance with a German health insurance provider based in Germany (not a purely online insurance!).
-This costs approx. 510 EUR per semester / 6 months at the cheaper student rate (NB: there is an age limit of 30!) and is fully inclusive (also e.g. prevention, dentures for damaged teeth, hospital stays, operations, free choice of doctor etc.).
+This costs approx. 690 EUR per semester / 6 months and is fully inclusive (also e.g. prevention, dentures for damaged teeth, hospital stays, operations, free choice of doctor etc.).
 The contract is always concluded for 6 months.
 If you leave earlier, you will be reimbursed for the remaining months/weeks.

-The semester-long language courses are offered at three or four different levels, so you are guaranteed to attend a course that is tailored to your initial competence.
+The semester-long language courses are offered at four different levels, so you are guaranteed to attend a course that is tailored to your initial competence.

 For students who are not yet older than 30, the bank account is free of charge for the duration of your studies in Germany.